 Proportion of adults (18 years and over) with a score of 22 or more on the Kessler Psychological Distress Scale (K10).

-- Estimate has a relative standard error between 25% and 50% and should be used with caution. - Geographies are based on 2011 ASGS classification.
+\ast Estimate has a relative standard error between 25% and 50% and should be used with caution.

 n.p.
-Not available for publication but included in totals where applicable, unless otherwise indicated.
+Not available for publication but included in totals where applicable, unless otherwise indicated. n.a.
+Not available.